 Saferworld has been preventing violent conflict and building safer lives for over 29 years.

 Launched in Bristol, UK, in 1989, Saferworld began life as a politically-independent research organisation.
 In the 1990s we pioneered work for more effective arms controls, and we also began examining the broader elements underlying conflict – such as governance, power, marginalisation, access to resources and development.
-Our guiding principle – which remains to this day – was that people should be at the heart of all responses to conflict.
+Our guiding principle – which remains to this day – is that people should be at the heart of all responses to conflict.

 In 2000 we expanded our policy work and started in-country programming in Kenya and the Western Balkans.
 We have grown significantly since then: we now work in over 20 countries across East Africa, Central Asia, the Middle East, North Africa, South Asia and South East Asia.
 In all cases, partners form the backbone to our programme.
 Our policy and programming covers a range of issues at local, national, regional and international levels including community security, gender, peace and security, justice and development.